tommy128works/Memory-Card/README.md

 Asynchronous code was implemented with Async/Await to fetch data from the [RESTful Pokémon API](https://pokeapi.co/) which is used to create each pokemon card.

-Web application was built using React.
+This web application was built using React.
 Props and states were abundantly used to share data across React components.
 The React useEffect hook was invoked to fetch API data whenever the user selected a game mode difficulty on the main menu.

 Technologies Used:
 - React